How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 Best for: Organizations requiring open-source, situations requiring existing plugin ecosystems.

-Strapi specifically: Building fresh, new database, want largest community.
+Strapi specifically: Building a fresh, new database, want the largest community.

 | Criteria | Contentful | Storyblok | Sanity | Payload | Hygraph | Strapi | Directus |